-6. Answer the following questions (5pts total)
+6. Answer the following questions (4pts total)

 Short answers are fine.
-Put your answers in the README file.
+Put your answers in the README file using a text editor, it will be automatically included in the submission process.

-- (a) If you want to know more about the ls program, what command can you run? - (b) What does the -a option to the ls program do? - (c) In a Linux executable, how does "BSS" data differ from regular data? - (d) Why does Linux make a distinction between "BSS" data and regular data? - (e) What method are you using to connect to your pi? (monitor/keyboard, network, serial, etc.?)
+- (a) If you want to know more about the ls program, what command can you run? - (b) What does the -a option to the ls program do? - (c) What is the program called that converts object files into executables? - (d) What method are you using to connect to your pi? (monitor/keyboard, network, serial, etc.?)
 How are you copying files back and forth?